 ●There is no specific treatment for Zika virus infection, and there is currently no vaccine for prevention.
 (See 'Prevention' above.)

 ●To protect against Zika virus infection, pregnant women should (see 'Guidance for pregnant women' above):

 •Avoid travel to areas with known mosquito transmission of Zika virus

 •Adhere to mosquito protective measures

-•Adhere to measures to protect from sexual transmission of Zika virus
+•Adhere to measures to protect against sexual transmission of Zika virus

 •Adhere to recommendations regarding blood donation